Reano

 Competitive analysis revealed a consistent gap: existing tools focused on AR visualisation or product browsing, but none offered an AI-powered inspiration organiser that could extract a design direction from a user's own saved images.
 The Style Board was Reano's clearest point of differentiation and my primary area of ownership.

-Insights were synthesised into personas that guided every major design decision throughout the project.
+Insights were synthesised into personas, user stories and flows that guided every major design decision throughout the project.

 Style Board User Flow